misterToo/PizzaWebsite/WeeklyReflection.md

 Completed weekly assignment, implemented the order class and database.
 Still struggling with test architecture.
 Pretty surprisingly far along with the back end of the website purely based on the assignments.

+### Week 6

+5 hours

+Having database issues with AWS application, otherwise it's somewhat deployed.
+Website errors out when using AWS database saying that it's missing a driver class.

+### Week 7

+3 hours

+Got weekly assignment done, tried deploying week 2 to see if it'd run, having the same issues as pizzawebsite.
+Changing MySQL versions didn't fix my issue at all, no progress on that front

+### Week 8 (week 7 part 2)

+2 hours

+As I was starting the AWS deployment, I got an email saying I was going over my AWS limits, shut down all my AWS Instances I don't think I can get this one done until next month.
+Can't troubleshoot week 6 any further either due to this issue.
+Worked on fixing project 2 checkpoint instead.